 It’s our favorite time of year—the time of celebration, gathering, love, and plenty of delicious food and incredible beverages!
-Especially after the year we’ve all had, we deserve the best when it comes to our menus for the holidays.
-Don’t wait until the last minute to prepare for Thanksgiving and other winter holidays.
-It’s time to take advantage of being homebound by really delving into the world of food and beverage pairing.
+After this year, we all deserve the best when it comes to our menus for the holidays.
+Let’s delve into the world of food and beverage pairing!

 Today we’ll discuss some of the best partnerships when it comes to holiday foods and their wine matchups.
 Discover the magic of the holidays with our expert holiday food and wine pairing guide.
 You won’t want to miss these tips—read on!